LukasMurdock/LukasMurdock.github.io/_posts/2021-05-06-starting-web-development.md

 With PostCSS we can automatically prefix browser specific CSS with Autoprefixer, convert modern CSS into something most browsers can understand, and add plugins to further process our CSS.

-Should probably integrate a linter, but right now use Prettier by itself.
+I should probably integrate a linter into our toolchain, but right now I just use Prettier by itself.

 ### Tailwind CSS

 Tailwind CSS is a utility-first CSS framework.
-In comparison, Bootstrap a Component-based Framework.
+In comparison, Bootstrap is a Component-based Framework.

 We’ll install PostCSS and Tailwind at the same time: